-We can help with your other pest control needs, for ants, termites (drywood and subterranean), scorpions, bed bugs, and grubs.
+We can help with your other pest control needs, for ants, termites (drywood and subterranean), scorpions, spiders, wasps, bed bugs, and grubs.
 We set mosquito traps for mosquitoes, and keep rodents at bay with critter control.

 Texas Pest Control License #: 0752604GET A FREE QUOTE